tapis-project/tapis-cmd/README.md

 ## Setup

-1. Builds with "mvn clean install"
+1. Builds with "mvn clean install" and "mvn -f shaded-pom.xml package"

 2. Any jwt files passed as a parameter **must** be placed in $HOME/TapisCmd/jwt